krishnapandey24/Stegano/README.md

 🤝 Welcome contributors and explain how others can contribute to your project.
 You can provide guidelines for raising issues, creating pull requests, and setting up the development environment.

-We welcome contributions from the community to enhance the functionality of our steganography application.
+I welcome contributions from the community to enhance the functionality of our steganography application.
 To contribute, follow these steps:

 1. Fork the repository and create a new branch.
 2. Make changes and test them thoroughly.